redhat-developer/vscode-openshift-tools/README.md

 #### Actions available for a URL in a Component

    * `URL -> Delete` - Delete a URL from a Component.
+   * `URL -> Open URL` - Click on the icon opens the specific URL in Browser.

 #### Actions available for a Storage in a Component